Data Practices Complaints

 1. Complete the Data Practices Complaint form.

 2. Complete a personal check, cashier's check, or money order for the $1,000 filing fee.
-Make it payable to Minnesota Office of Administrative Hearings.
+Make it payable to Minnesota Court of Administrative Hearings.
 Electronic forms of payment are not accepted.
+Complainants may also use a bond to guarantee payment of this fee, and there is no refund of any bonding fee if that option is selected.
+Waiver of the filing fee is not available.

 3. Mail the form and the payment to PO Box 64620, Saint Paul, MN 55164 OR deliver them via personal delivery to 600 N Robert Street, Saint Paul, MN 55101.

-The complaint is considered filed when OAH has received both the form and the $1,000 filing fee.
+The complaint is considered filed when CAH has received both the form and the $1,000 filing fee.

 Complaint process

-1. Data Practices Complaint and the required $1,000 filing fee are filed at OAH.
+1. A Data Practices complaint and the required $1,000 filing fee are filed at CAH.

-3. OAH notifies the subject of the data and the Commissioner of Administration of the complaint.
-If the Commissioner of Administration already has the same complaint, the complaint is dismissed and the $1,000 filing fee refunded.
+4. CAH notifies the subject of the data and the Commissioner of Administration of the complaint.
+If the Commissioner of Administration has already been asked to issue an opinion on the same matter, the complaint is dismissed and the $1,000 filing fee is refunded.

-4. The judge must rule on the complaint within 20 business days after the agency responds.
+5. The judge rules on the complaint within 20 business days after the agency responds.
 Depending on the facts alleged, the judge may dismiss the complaint or schedule a hearing.

-5. If the complaint is dismissed, the person who brought the complaint may request that the Chief Administrative Law Judge reconsider the dismissal decision within five business days.
+6. Within five business days after a complaint is dismissed, the person who brought the complaint may request that the Chief Administrative Law Judge reconsider the dismissal decision.

-9. In the decision, the judge may take any of the following actions: (1) dismiss the complaint; (2) determine that the agency violated the law; (3) impose a fine of up to $300; (4) issue an order requiring the agency to comply with the law; and/or (5) refer the complaint for possible criminal charges.
+10. In their decision, the judge may: (1) dismiss the complaint; (2) determine that the agency violated the law; (3) impose a fine of up to $300; (4) issue an order requiring the agency to comply with the law; and/or (5) refer the complaint for possible criminal charges.

-Minnesota law requires that OAH publicly disseminate its decisions on data practice complaints.
-Judges' reports and orders regarding data practices complaints may be found in the administrative law decision archive.
+Minnesota law requires that CAH publicly disseminate its decisions on Data Practices complaints.
+Judges' decisions regarding data practices complaints may be found in the administrative law decision archive.

 Notice to Subjects of Data

-Even if a data practices complaint has been filed with the Office of Administrative Hearings which could result in disclosure of data about you, you are not necessarily a party to the proceeding.
+You might receive a Notice from CAH that you are a subject of data which might be disclosed in response to a Data Practices complaint.
+Even if the complaint could result in disclosure of data about you, you are not necessarily a party to the proceeding.
 You can request to become a party by filing a written Motion for Intervention detailing your interest in the dispute and what rights, if any, will be impacted if you are not included in the proceeding.
-Include the case name and docket number, and serve the Motion upon all other parties.
+Include the case name and docket number in the Motion and serve your Motion upon all other parties.

 More information: